NVIDIA/aistore/docs/cli.md

 These are the current set of top-level commands.
 Each command has its own extended help (the `--help` option) and, usually, multiple sub-commands
 (which, in turn, have their respective inline helps and subcommands).

-The list of top-level commands must give maybe the first idea of the supported functionality and functional grouping.

-Following is a brief summary (that's non-exhaustive and slightly outdated):
+The list of top-level commands provides an overview of the supported functionality and functional grouping.
+The following is a brief (non-exhaustive and possibly slightly outdated) **summary**:

 | Command | Use Case |
 |---------|----------|